skybert/skybert-net/src/unix/openbsd/openbsd-on-thinkpad-t420s.md

 All in all, OpenBSD was a joy to use.
 Old school, really Unixy, no bloat.
 Just edit text files and issue commands.
 Nothing more.
 No magic.
-No `systemd` no PulseAudio.
+No `systemd`, no NetworkManager, no PulseAudio.
 After installing the OS, which was a pure text based, simple question and answer style installer (you know, the kind of BASH scripts you made second year in Uni), it said:

 <img
-  src="/graphics/2017/openbsd-installer.jpg"
+  src="/graphics/2017/openbsd-installer.png"
   alt="openbsd installer"
   class="centered"
 />